-The results of this study showed p-value of 0.545, so it can be concluded that the practice of madeung has no effect on the nutritional status of the mother.
-This study are in line with a study conducted by ZA and Juwita (2017) that there is no relationship between nutritional status and dietary restrictions after childbirth (P = 0.365).
+The results of this study are in line with a study conducted by ZA and Juwita (2017) that there is no relationship between nutritional status and dietary restrictions after childbirth (p = 0.365).

 From the results obtained, it is different from the assumption that the restrictions on consuming certain types of food will affect the nutritional status of the postpartum mother.
-Some kinds of food that are prohibited, such as fish (Catfish, rays, marang, & tuna), shellfish, shrimp, eggs, and salted fish, indeed may cause itching.
+Some kinds of food that are prohibited, such as fish (catfish, rays, marang, & tuna), shellfish, shrimp, eggs, and salted fish, indeed may cause itching.
 Meanwhile, some types of vegetables are also prohibited to be eaten, such as cabbage, kale, jackfruit, and mustard greens.
 These vegetables contain gas and are considered to cause flatulence to the postpartum mother, which ultimately affects the stomach of the baby.
-In addition, fruits that contain water, such as watermelon, papaya, oranges, and pineapples, are also prohibited to be consumed because they are assumed to result in a long uterine healing process of the postpartum mothers.
+In addition, fruits that contain water, such as watermelon. papaya, oranges, and pineapples, are also prohibited to be consumed because they are assumed to result in a long uterine healing process of the postpartum mothers.